WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 between the current continuation and its peer.
 In this respect the design provides a form of *symmetric switching*.

-## Introduction to continuation-based stack switching
+## Introduction to continuation-based stack-switching

 We illustrate the proposed stack-switching mechanism using two
 examples: generators and task scheduling.
-The generators example uses asymmetric stack switching and the task scheduling example uses symmetric stack switching.
+The generators example uses asymmetric stack-switching and the task scheduling example uses symmetric stack-switching.

 ### Generators